rutvikk05/chess-server/README.md

 	/play {"color":["w","b"],"pgn":"move"} Plays a chess move on the board.
 All parameters are mandatory.
 	/playfen {"from":"FEN","to":"FEN"} Plays a chess move on the board.
 All parameters are mandatory.
 	/quit Quits a game.
-	/start {"mode":["pvt"],"color":["w","b"]} Starts a new game.
-The "color" parameter is not required in pvt (player vs themselves) mode.
+	/start {"mode":["analysis"],"color":["w","b"]} Starts a new game.
+The "color" parameter is not required in analysis mode.
 	/status The current game status.

 	Listening to commands...